-- Email: The Office of Risk Management, Office of Public Relations and Communications, and Lipscomb University Department of Security each have the capacity to email all students, faculty, and staff in the event of a campus emergency.
+- Email: The Office of Public Relations and Communications has the capacity to email all students, faculty, and staff in the event of a campus emergency.
 This communication channel may be used in conjunction with LipscombReady to expand on details and to deliver further timely information as circumstances develop over the course of any emergency situation. - Emergency outdoor warning system: Lipscomb's emergency outdoor warning system is located at the Bennett Campus Center and serves both as an early-warning system and a means of communication in an emergency.
 Both Lipscomb University Department of Security and the Office of Risk Management may activate the system as needed.
-Pre programmed messages and tones are available, as well as live broadcast capabilities.

-Campus Telephones: University landline, voice-over telephones are equipped to broadcast emergency information.

-Additional communication channels: Additional communication outlets that can be used as a supplement to texts and emails to inform the campus of emergency situations include:

-- Campus announcement on Lipscomb's intranet website My.Lipscomb; - Security vehicles equipped with loudspeakers that can target areas of campus;

-- · Lipscomb social media; - Headline on home page of website, www.lipscomb.edu; - Door-to-door verbal communication by Residence Life and Lipscomb University Department of Security staff; and •
+Pre-programmed messages and tones are available, as well as live broadcast capabilities. - Campus Telephones: University landline, voice-over telephones are equipped to broadcast emergency information. - Additional communication channels: Additional communication outlets that can be used as a supplement to texts and emails to inform the campus of emergency situations include: - $\circ$ Campus announcement on Lipscomb's intranet website My.Lipscomb; - ° Security vehicles equipped with loudspeakers that can target areas of campus; - o Lipscomb social media; - o Headline on home page of website, www.lipscomb.edu; - o Door-to-door verbal communication by Residence Life and Lipscomb University Department of Security staff; and - ◦Local media outlets.

-Local media outlets.